SWIMMING POOL ACCIDENTS

 For example:

-An older facility may have a 3-foot barrier around the pool that meets the original height standards for the pool originally built.
+An older facility may have a 3-foot barrier around the pool that meets the original height standards for the pool when it was initially built.

-But the most recent local regulations, which go into effect after the pool is installed, require a 5-foot setback.
+However, the most recent local regulations, which take effect after the pool is installed, require a 5-foot setback.

 The facility owner/operator keeps the barrier height to reduce costs.

-Suppose an accident occurs at the pool, for example, a drowning.
+Suppose an accident occurs at the pool, such as drowning.
 In that case, a drowning attorney can bring a lawsuit to hold the pool owner/operator accountable for failing to meet safety expectations.

 Even if the victim is not invited onto the property, trespasses on the facility, and drowns.
 As a result, a drowning attorney can still argue against the pool owner/operator if their facility Does not follow the rules.